1. Wheels and tyres

 Check your tyre pressures

-Check your tyre pressures regularly - once a week is ideal.
+ideal.
 Bad tyre pressures can affect fuel economy, handling and comfort.
-It's easy to do and there is no excuse not to.

 Check your tread depth

 Bald, slick tyres might be good for motor racing but they're no good on the road.
 Most tyres come with tread wear bars built into them now - find one, examine it and if your tread is too low, replace your tyres.
-Four new tyres might seem expensive but they're cheaper than a fine or an accident.
+Four new tyres might seem expensive but they're cheaper than a fine or an accident.2.
+Engine

 Check your belts